-Reference librarians would be happy to provide research instruction for you or for your students.
-We can visit your class or arrange special sessions in the library to teach your students how to conduct research in specific areas.
+Reference librarians would be happy to provide research instruction for you or for your students via Zoom.
+We can join your class or arrange special sessions to teach your students how to conduct research in specific areas.
 Contact Kent Olson to discuss these programs.

 Each semester we ask you if there are books or other materials you would like to put on reserve for your students, and send you (if applicable) a list of items previously on reserve for each course.
 Please contact Tim Breeden for more information.